HaoLi12345/skull_stripping/README.md

 resume = True ---> continue train from a checkpoint <br />
 prefix ---> prefix of saving name.
 For example, currently in code: prefix='test_123', please also check the folders in ./src/outputFiles <br />

+Please put the pretrained model (if you have) under the folder ./src/outputFiles/Networks_123 <br />

+Simply change the directories for running pre-processing <br />